dss-extensions/dss_capi/README.md

     - Plotting in general: initial implementation for Python is nearly complete.
 For notes and examples, see [DSS-Extensions — Integrated plotting in Python](https://github.com/dss-extensions/dss_python/blob/master/docs/examples/Plotting.ipynb).
     - Diakoptics and `AggregateProfiles`: see [#46](https://github.com/dss-extensions/dss_capi/issues/46).
 Planned.

 Closed-source features are not ported.
-New components or features without examples or tests are usually avoided until maturity is reached in the official OpenDSS.
+New components or features without examples or tests are usually avoided until maturity is reached in EPRI's OpenDSS.

 ## Extra features